-This vehicle is TSCA TITLE VI COMPLIANT and contains composite wood products that comply with the applicable California Code of Regulations Section 93120.2(a) Phase 2 (P2) formaldehyde emission standards specified on the above date of manufacture.
+This vehicle is TSCA TITLE VI COMPLIANT rme au titre VI de la TSCA) and contains com products that comply with the applicable Cal le of Regulations Section 93120.2(a) Phase 2 maldehyde emission standards specified on above date of manufacture. (confor composite wood products that comply with the applicable California Code of Regulations Section 93120.2(a) Phase 2 (P2) formaldehyde emission standards specified on the ehyde emission standards specified on the above date of manufacture.